-1. Take out the pan
+1 Take out the pan

-Open the lid and remove the pan by lifting the handle, turning anticlockwise and lifting out.
+Open the lid and remove the pan by lifting the handle, turning anti-clockwise and lifting out.
 Place on the work surface.
 It is important that the pan is filled with ingredients outside the machine so that any accidental spillage is not ignited by the heating elements.

-2. Attach the blade
+2 Attach the blade

 Attach the kneading blade to the shaft by pushing on.
+Ensure the blade is in the upright position before adding ingredients shown on page 9.

-3. Measure ingredients
+3 Measure ingredients

 Measure the ingredients required and add them all into the pan in the order listed.
-See later section 'Measuring your ingredients').
+See later section ('Measuring your ingredients').

-- When adding the yeast to the baking pan, take care that the yeast does not come into contact with the water or any other liquid, as it will atart to activate immediately. - Use tepid water 21-28°C.
+- When adding the yeast to the baking pan, take care that the yeast does not come into contact with the water or any other liquid, as it will start to activate immediately. - Use tepid water 21-28°C.

-4. Put pan back in
+4 Put pan back in